-3.340 Identification of Adequate Sites for Emergency Shelters
+3.330 Identification of Adequate Sites for Emergency Shelters

 In 2010, Atherton established a zone that meets requirements set forth in SB2 relating to emergency shelters.
 The Town amended the existing PFS (Public Facilities and Schools) Zoning District to provide for emergency shelters as an allowable use when located within 500 feet of the Town Civic Center.
 Within this zone shelters are permitted without a conditional use permit or other discretionary action.
 The zone contains approximately 6 acres, which can accommodate up to three shelter beds, providing adequate capacity to meet the identified need.
 A typical shelter approximately 1,000 sq. ft. in size is allowed in this zone by right, and the Town has adopted management and other standards as permitted by State law.
+One potential location for a new shelter, should it built, is the parking lot for the (inactive) CalTrain station, which is owned by the city and lightly used.
+As well as being underutilized, the approximately one acre lot is close to El Camino Real, providing easier access to stores and services.

-3.350 Identification of Adequate Sites for Transitional and Supportive Housing permitted if required by State law.
+3.340 Identification of Adequate Sites for Transitional and Supportive Housing

+In June 2010, Atherton amended the zoning code to explicitly state that any use is permitted if required by State law.
 Under this revision, supportive and transitional housing only need to obtain the same types of permits and approvals as the same type of residential development in that zone.
 Residential uses, including transitional and supportive housing, are permitted without discretionary permits in the following zones; R-1A and R-1B; and are permitted with a use permit in the PFS zone.